neilmb/setting-circles-openscad/README.md

 Adjust the parameters at the start of `setting_circle.scad` to match your desired size.
 The "native" unit in OpenSCAD is millimeters, so inch measurements should be multiplied by 25.4 here.
-The code is not foll- nor bullet-proof so you should uncomment the final line in that file so that it generates output in OpenSCAD and tweak things until you are happy with the result.
+The code is not fool- nor bullet-proof so you should uncomment the final line in that file so that it generates output in OpenSCAD and tweak things until you are happy with the result.
 Then, open the eight `setting_circle_sliceN.scad` files, render them and export to STL.

 There is a parameter in `sliced_setting_circle.scad` called `HALF_KERF` that will need to be set appropriately for your 3D printer so that the interlocking pieces will fit snugly together.
 Expect to print and test as you adjust that parameter.
-Using the `sliced_setting_circle()` module, you should be able to make little test pieces to get the fit right before printing the entire thing.
+Using the `setting_circle1_short.scad` and `setting_circle2_short.scad` files, you should be able to make little test pieces to get the fit right before printing the entire thing.